Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 SAT Tutoring from Princeton Review

-While a few of the Princeton Review course formats come with a few hours of 1:1 attention from Princeton SAT experts, you can always purchase tutoring hours through them directly.
-If you need special attention because of a particular weak area, or perhaps need some next level guidance because you’re shooting for a top tier score, tutoring may not be a bad option.
+If you want private tutoring, the 1500+ Tutoring package is likely going to be your best bet.
+Though expensive, if you need special attention because of a particular weak area, or perhaps you need some next level guidance because you’re shooting for a top tier score, this package may not be a bad option.

 Online Content Access Period